KWSNick/filmnight/README.md

 *Requires Content*

 ## Future Features
+- Replace the fixture provided image url content with a high resolution poster
+- Create a server error handling view and template
 - Allow users to leave reviews and ratings
 - Create a product purchase wishlist
 - User interactions (direct tags/suggestions to others, view other wish lists)